AEG C.VIII

-The AEG C.VIII was a prototype two-seat reconnaissance aircraft of World War I.
+The AEG C.VIII was a prototype two-seat reconnaissance aircraft built by the Allgemeine Elektricitäts-Gesellschaft (AEG) during the First World War for the Imperial German Army's (Deutsches Heer) Imperial German Air Service (Luftstreitkräfte).

-Two examples were built, based on the successful C.IV design, one of biplane configuration, the other a triplane (the latter sometimes referred to as the C.VIII.Dr).
-Neither version offered enough of an improvement on the C.IV to make mass production worthwhile.
+Three examples were built in an effort to improve on the unsuccessful C.VII design, two of biplane configuration, the other a triplane (the latter sometimes referred to as the C.VIII.Dr).
+Neither version offered enough of an improvement over aircraft already in service to make mass production worthwhile.